-In conjunction with regular collection of GHG data (Action 28.1), updates to the GHG inventory are necessary to consistently monitor progress and hold the state accountable for progress towards reduction goals.
-This action tasks the Louisiana Legislature to statutorily mandate updates to the GHG inventory every five years with consistent funding to support these efforts, with the ability of the CITF to request a GHG inventory sooner than five years if the technology has significantly improved.
+Louisiana Legislature to statutorily mandate updates to the GHG inventory every five years with consistent funding to support these efforts, with the ability of the Task Force to request a GHG inventory sooner than five years if the technology has significantly improved.
 Additionally, this action supports work by the state to continue to increase the accuracy of this assessment as technologies evolve.
-The U.S. EPA State Inventory Tool (SIT) model has been used as the primary information source for inventory updates, but this methodology has known and acknowledged limitations.
-This action proposes investment in remote sensing, satellite imagery, and other tools to provide more accurate and comprehensive monitoring of GHG emissions in Louisiana, as well as incorporating more continuous data from the GHG monitoring program (Action 28.1) and criteria pollutants monitored by the existing DEQ Air Quality Monitoring Program into the GHG inventory.
+This action proposes building upon existing methods, as the EPA SIT, and investing in emerging technologies, such as remote sensing, satellite imagery, carbon storage of natural sinks, and other tools, to provide more accurate and comprehensive monitoring of GHG emissions in Louisiana.
+This data will allow for more continuous and location-specific data from the GHG monitoring program (Action 28.1) and criteria pollutants monitored by the existing DEQ Air Quality Monitoring Program into the GHG inventory.